 FREE Red Earth Treefest at Red Earth Art Center (6 Santa Fe Plaza) features Christmas trees adorned with handmade ornaments showcasing the diverse Native cultures.
-Monday-Friday,10 a.m. - 5 p.m.
-The exhibit will be open from 10 a.m. - 3 p.m. on Saturdays, Dec.
-3, 10 & 17.
+Monday-Friday, 10 a.m. - 5 p.m.
+The exhibit will also be open from 10 a.m. - 3 p.m. on Saturday, Dec.
+9.

 FREE Bricktown Tree Lighting Festival at the Chickasaw Bricktown Ballpark (2 S Mickey Mantle Dr) features fun festive activities, FREE photos with Santa and a tree lighting ceremony led by Mayor Mick Cornett.
 5 – 7 p.m.

-Holiday Pop-Up Shops in Midtown (10th & Hudson Ave) features 35 local, rotating shops and an urban tree lot benefiting Bishop John Carroll School.
+Holiday Pop-Up Shops in Midtown (10th & Hudson Ave) features local rotating shops and an urban tree lot benefiting Bishop John Carroll School.
 Free to attend.
 Thursday-Saturday, 10 a.m. – 9 p.m.; Sunday, 10 a.m. – 6 p.m.

 FREE Holiday Water Taxi Rides in Bricktown (California Ave) features a fun-filled 25-minute float down the beautifully-adorned Bricktown canal, courtesy of the Downtown Business Improvement District.
-6 – 9 p.m.
+Thursday – Sunday, 6 – 9 p.m. (closed Christmas night)

 Deluxe Winter Market at Leadership Square (211 N Robinson) features unique makers, artists, vendors and other creatives, as well as activities for kids including a free photo booth and an Elf Market, where kids can shop for gifts at kid-sized prices.
-Benefits the Mental Health Association of Oklahoma.
+Elf Market benefits the Curbside Chronicle.
 Free to attend.
 11 a.m. – 5 p.m.

-LifeShare WinterFest at the Chickasaw Bricktown Ballpark (2 S Mickey Mantle Dr) features two gigantic snow tubing slopes, one for thriller seekers and one for those wanting a moderate thrill, and Santa’s workshop with a children’s train and sparkling holiday décor.
-Sessions are 90 minutes long and riders must be 48” tall.
-Riders, $14; non-riders, $3.
-See website for hours of operation.
+LifeShare WinterFest at the Chickasaw Bricktown Ballpark (2 S Mickey Mantle Dr) features two tubing slopes, a children’s train and sparkling holiday décor.
+Sessions are 120 minutes long and riders must be 48” tall.
+Riders, $13; non-riders, $3.
+Noon – 6 p.m.

 Lyric’s A Christmas Carol at Civic Center Music Hall (201 N Walker Ave) features a a magical journey with Ebenezer Scrooge and the ghosts of Christmas Past, Present and Future.
 See website for a full schedule of performances.